 Greek philosopher Apollonius of Tyana from the Roman province of Cappadocia, who lived in the first century CE, is often linked with Jesus Christ.
 His amazing story that parallels Jesus has raised controversy among historians and theologians for centuries.

-Jesus Christ’s contemporary Apollonius of Tyana who lived circa 3 BC – c.
-97 AD and who many people at the time believed was a divine figure who could save humanity is almost erased by history.
+Jesus Christ’s contemporary Apollonius of Tyana, who lived circa 3 BC to around 97 AD and who many people at the time believed was a divine figure who could save humanity, is almost erased by history.

-Apollonius of Tyana similarities to Jesus Christ are undeniable.
+Apollonius of Tyana’s similarities to Jesus Christ are undeniable.
 They both are said to have ascended to Heaven.
 There are stories of both performing miracles.
 They were both spiritual teachers.